Furzy Cliff

-Furzy Cliff consists of Oxford Clay with a thin Corallian Limestone layer over this.
+Furzy Cliff consists of Oxford Clay with a thin Corallian limestone layer on top.
 Mudslides frequently occur on the narrow undercliff and the base is mainly made up of clay material.

 Fossilized examples of Gryphaea dilatata, commonly called "devil's toenail", an extinct species of Jurassic oyster, and Metriacanthosaurus parkeri, a theropod dinosaur, can be found in the Oxford Clay.

 In 1816–17, the artist John Constable painted Weymouth Bay: Bowleaze Cove and Jordon Hill, including Furzy Cliff, while on his honeymoon, viewed from the beach at Bowlease and looking west.
 The painting is now in the National Gallery, London.